 Students have access to books and DVDS in our libraries as well as electronic resources (e-resources), these include e-books, journal articles, databases and more.
 To access these resources you will need your student IT account username and password.

-Log in to your library account to see what items you've borrowed.
+Log in to your library account above, to see what items you've borrowed.
 (Off-campus access requires Global Protect VPN)

 We’ve got over 200,000 books and DVDs across our libraries.
 Use the self-issue machines to borrow an item, these are situated close to our help desks in all our libraries.